hblakely/hblakely/README.md

 ##### TLDR #####

   With a Bachelor's of Science in Computer Science and seven years full stack experience, I've seen a few things.
 What I've learned so far is that there is always more to know.
-While I've dabbled in a variety of languages I'm most comfortable with Java, though I am interested in expanding my understanding and tool set.
+While I've dabbled in a variety of languages, I'm most comfortable with Java; though I am interested in expanding my understanding and tool set.

  So far this GitHub account is being used to track my (recent) progress with projecteueler.com's math+cs problems, and leetcode.com's cs interview questions.